 Symptoms of hip dysplasia include lameness, difficulty getting up and walking, pain in the hips, reluctance to jump or use stairs, loss of thigh muscle mass, and a decreased range of motion in the hips.
 Your vet will give your cat an exam and use X-rays to make a diagnosis.

-Keeping your cat at a healthy weight will help manage their symptoms and pain.
+Keeping your cat at a healthy weight will help manage its symptoms and pain.
 Physical therapy and medications can be used to maintain muscle movement and control pain.
 Depending on the severity of the condition, surgery may be required to either stabilize the hip joint or completely replace it.

 3. Glycogen Storage Disease